cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 The more details network type description follows:

-1. `dynamic` The network is not managed by Bosh.
+1. `dynamic` The network is not managed by BOSH.
 VMs using this network are expected to get their IP addresses and other network configuration from DHCP server or some other way, BOSH will trust each VM to report its current IP address as a part of its `get_state` response.
 The only extra property this network supports is `cloud_properties`, containing any IaaS-specific network details for CPI.
 2. `manual` The network is completely managed by BOSH.
 Ranges are provided for dynamic, static and reserved IP pools, DNS servers.
 Manually managed networks can be further divided into subnets.
 When using this type of network BOSH takes care of assigning IP addresses, making network-related sanity checks and telling VMs which network configuration they are meant to use.
 This type of network has only one extra property `subnets`, an array of Hashes, where each hash is a subnet spec, containing the following properties):
 	* `range` [String, required] Subnet IP range (as defined by Ruby NetAddr::CIDR.create semantics) that includes all IPs from this subnet.
 	* `gateway` [String, optional] Subnet gateway IP.
 	* `dns` [Array<String>, optional] DNS IP addresses for this subnet.
 	* `cloud_properties` opaque IaaS-specific details passed on to CPI.
 	* `reserved` [String, optional] Reserved IP range.
-IPs from that range will never be assigned to BOSH-managed VMs, these are supposed to be managed outside of BOSH completely.
+IPs from that range will never be assigned to BOSH-managed VMs; these are supposed to be managed outside of BOSH completely.
 	* `static` [String, optional] Static IP range.
 When jobs request static IPs, they all should be coming from some subnet static IP pool.
 3. `vip` The network is just a collection of virtual IPs (e.g. EC2 elastic IPs) and each job spec will provide a range of IPs it supposed to have.
 Actual VMs are not aware of these IPs.
 The only extra property this network supports is `cloud_properties`, containing any IaaS-specific network details for CPI.